 The Treasurer has announced changes to Australia’s foreign investment review framework, effective from 10.30pm AEDT on Sunday 29 March 2020, relating to monetary thresholds and timeframes for reviewing applications.
-Details are available in our recent News article, including Q&A. Material on the FIRB website is being updated to capture these changes.
-In the meantime, all material on this website, including guidance notes, should be read in light of the Treasurer’s announcement.
+Details are available in our Guidance Note, updated on 18 May 2020, which addresses the effects of the changes.
+All material on this website should be read in light of the Treasurer’s announcement.

 The Treasurer has today announced temporary changes to the foreign investment review framework.
 The Foreign Investment Review Board (FIRB) was consulted upon and fully supports the changes.